-2010 Napa Valley Petite Sirah- Library Wine
+2010 Napa Valley Petite Sirah- Library Selection

 This is the 3rd vintage of Aratas Wine, Napa Valley’s producer solely focused on the American Heritage Grape. c.1884.
-60 Bottles are available.
-Orders are limited to 6 bottles per order.

 Pure Petite Sirah grown in the alluvial soils of the Napa Valley.
 This estate wine is from a 20 year old vineyard planted in the District of Oak Knoll.
 The cool influence from the fog that lingers in the southern end of the valley provided a diurnal temperature fluctuation of 40 degrees balancing warm sunny days and very cool nights.
 This wine is still fruit forward in nature, a hallmark of the Petite Sirah grape but you’ll engage the terroir impressions which are an expressive compliment at this point in time.

 2010 was a cool vintage which began with a wet winter.
 Bud break was delayed a couple weeks then a close call with frost thinned the clusters somewhat resulting in lower yields by most standards.
 A cool spring but moderate summer allowed us additional hang time for phenolic development.
 Our grower Robert Jordan used precision cluster thinning and well timed leafing twice this year to guide the sun’s rays and create shade to prevent the potential for sunburn.
 An additional fruit drop after veraison helped bring the clusters in line for a perfectly ripe harvest at the right time.
 This paid off enormously when the heat spike lasting 3 days came along.
 The thick skins of Petite Sirah help prevent desiccation and we were able to leave the fruit on the vine a bit longer.
 The grapes were hand harvested just at the precipice of sunrise on October 21st.